katipogluMustafa/BigData/BigData/01_MapReduce/02_AnalysisOnMovieLensDataset/04_Join_Movies_and_Ratings/README.md

 Here we use Map join since we have multiple input files.

-## So how we join in hadoop with map join?
+## How do we join data in hadoop by using map join?

 * Write Mapper for each input file
   * Key is the attribute we want to join.